-In addition to the investment strategies described above, we offer fixed income management for both taxable and non-taxable fixed income investments.
+In addition to the investment strategies described above, we offer management for both taxable and non-taxable fixed income investments.
 Clients generally are able to work with ClearBridge to develop an investment approach that reflects the desired risk/reward profile for the portfolio and other investment preferences.
 Non-taxable fixed income investments consist of municipal securities.
-Taxable fixed income investments and Agency securities, taxable municipal securities, corporate notes and bonds, commercial paper, planned amortization class collateralized mortgage obligations ("CMOs") and other early-tranche CMOs.
+Taxable fixed income investments may include U.S. Government and Agency securities, taxable municipal securities, corporate notes and bonds, commercial paper, planned amortization class collateralized mortgage obligations ("CMOs") and other early-tranche CMOs.

-For descriptions of our strategies offered to Private Clients through our affiliate, Franklin Templeton Private Portfolio Group, LLC and their risks, please see the brochure entitled ClearBridge/FTPPG Retail Client Brochure.
+For descriptions of our strategies offered to Private Clients through our affiliate, FTPPG and their risks, please see the brochure entitled ClearBridge/FTPPG Retail Client Brochure.